Supply chain disruptions have left more products out of stock than ever. But brands found a way to cope with stockouts: selling on backorder.

 So, what are the predicted lasting effects of these disruptions?

 Perhaps the greatest lasting effect, consumers will be much more forgiving than many retailers ever gave them credit for.
 After a couple years of COVID, they are beginning to accept that they may have to wait longer for specific products.

 In previous years, it'd be impossible to think that consumers would accept anything but carelessness or sub-standard stock-keeping systems as the reason products were out of stock.
 But today, they are openly proving they're happy to wait for products they really want from brands they love.

 As a result, now might be the time to harness extended delivery lead times and change the game for good.

-How brands are anticipating going out of stock
+How brands plan for going out of stock

 For example, all three companies have experienced stockouts in the last few months.
 But rather than marking products as "Out of stock," they've used their product pages to communicate the next available shipment dates.

 For example, Caraway puts the estimated shipping date next to specific color information.
 That way, if someone isn't tied to color, they can order another option and possibly receive the product faster.